hauntshadow/CS3535/inq_rep1/README.md

 2. [eyeD3 API]

 ####Mini-abstract and relevance of the [EchoNest Remix API]
  The [EchoNest Remix API] is the documentation for the module that allows us to extract statistics for a song.
-This API has every detail about the EchoNest project that is available in the EchoNest package for Python.
+This API has every detail about the EchoNest Remix project that is available in EchoNest's Remix package for Python.
 One of these statistics is the tempo throughout a song.
 This allows us to answer Question 1: How do we get the tempo for a song?

  The following code shows how to get the tempo from a local song:
  ```python